 Stoichiometric Calculations: Definition, Formula, Questions and Examples

-The term stoichiometry means the quantitative relationships among the reactants and the products in a reaction.
+The term stoichiometry means the quantitative relationships between the reactants and the products in a reaction.
 Stoichiometry is derived from the Greek word stoichein meaning element and metron meaning measure.
-Solving stoichiometric problems is very important.
-It requires a grasp and application of the mole concept, balancing of chemical equations, and care in the conversion of units.
+Using stoichiometric calculations, the amount of one or more reactant(s) required to produce a particular amount of product can be determined and vice-versa.

 This Story also Contains